-DMAS will extend the following flexibilities until October 22, 2020.
+DMAS will extend the following flexibilities until January 20, 2021:

-- 1. Waive the requirements at 42 CFR §484.80(h), which require a nurse to conduct an onsite visit every two (2) weeks to evaluate if home health aides are providing care consistent with the care plan. - 2.
+- 1. Waive the requirements at 42 CFR §484.80(h), which require a nurse to conduct an onsite visit every two (2) weeks to evaluate if home health aides are providing care consistent with the care plan.
+In lieu of a face-to-face supervisory visit, the registered nurse may contact the individual by telephone or via video communication.
+The nurse is required to contact the home health aide or the member/caregiver to schedule the supervisory visit. - 2.
 Suspend the 2-week aide supervision by a registered nurse or licensed therapist for home health agencies.
 In lieu of a face-to-face supervisory visit, the nurse or licensed therapist may conduct the supervisory visit by telephone or via video communication.
 The nurse is required to contact the home health aide or the member/caregiver to set up the supervisory visit. - 3.
-Home health agencies may perform certifications, initial assessments, and determines a patient's homebound status remotely by telephone or via video communication in lieu of a faceto-face visit.
+Home health agencies may perform certifications, initial assessments, and determinations of a patient's homebound status remotely by telephone or via video communication in lieu of a face-to-face visit.
 Alternatively, a home health agency may conduct a record review if the record review fully and accurately describes the member's needs.
 A combination of telephone or video calls, if available, and record review should be considered when performing these functions.
 These actions will decrease member/caregiver contact with staff by increasing social distancing.
 Once a plan of care is established or revised, the agency can determine what staff is necessary to carry out the plan of care. - 4.
 Waive the requirements at 42 CFR §418.76(h), which require a nurse to conduct an onsite supervisory visit every two weeks to evaluate if hospice aides are providing care consistent with the care plan.
 In lieu of a face-to-face supervisory visit, the registered nurse may contact the individual by telephone or via video communication.
 The nurse is required to contact the home health aide or the member/caregiver to schedule the supervisory visit.